 developing globally competent students for maryland’s workforce

-In celebration of the second annual Maryland International Education Day, on April 26th, MIEC will be hosting a one day conference focused on “Developing Globally Competent Students” and the benefit of hiring globally competent employees in the Maryland workforce and beyond.
+In celebration of the second annual Maryland International Education Day, on April 26th, MIEC hosted a one day conference focused on “Developing Globally Competent Students” and the benefit of hiring globally competent employees in the Maryland workforce and beyond.

-The conference will highlight the development of globally competent students, as well as the benefits of employing them in our region.
-The goal is to share information about how institutions of higher education support students to develop intercultural communication skills and knowledge of different cultures through personal interactions and experiences abroad.
+The conference highlighted the development of globally competent students, as well as the benefits of employing them in our region.
+The goal was to share information about how institutions of higher education support students to develop intercultural communication skills and knowledge of different cultures through personal interactions and experiences abroad.
 Maryland’s business and industry seeks, and Maryland’s economy benefits greatly from, a workforce with such skills.
-Sessions will focus on international education and its impact on industry, higher education, government and community.
+Sessions focused on international education and its impact on industry, higher education, government and community.

 Opportunity for free personal assessment of global and intercultural competence

 Networking opportunities with international educators, Maryland governmental connections and industry partners

 Luncheon Plenary: Tim Bradley, Minister-Counsellor of Industry, Science and Education in the Embassy of Australia focusing on the value and promotion of global competence as an economic engine

 Keynote Speaker: Christi Hunter, President of Global Competence Associates focusing on research defining and evaluating global competence

 The conference was held Friday, April 26, 2019, which was declared Maryland’s International Education Day by Governor Larry Hogan in 2018.